New York City ethnic enclaves: Lithuanian

+Maltese

+New York City, historically the second-largest US hub for the Maltese diaspora after Detroit, saw major immigration waves following both World Wars due to economic shifts.
+Centred in Astoria, Queens, affectionately known as "Little Malta", the community retains its cultural footprint today through the active Maltese Center and local traditional bakeries.
+While strict census data counts just over 2,000 direct self-identifiers in the city today, generational estimates suggest up to 25,000 New Yorkers share Maltese heritage.

 Nordic

 The Atlantic Restaurant, a Norwegian restaurant at Eighth Avenue, Sunset Park.
 Eighth Avenue, also known Lapskaus Boulevard, is the center of Brooklyn's Norwegian community.

 Lapskaus Boulevard in Bay Ridge, Brooklyn is a Norwegian enclave.
 The area is home to about 60,000 Norwegians.
 In addition, Bay Ridge is also home to many Swedish and Danish immigrants.
 Other enclaves with notable Scandinavian populations include Sunset Park and Dyker Heights, Brooklyn.
 The Northeast area of the Bronx, namely the Throggs Neck and Castle Hill sections, also have sizeable populations.
-In the Southwestern Bronx, many Swedes have settled in the Morrisania area.
+In the Southwestern Bronx, many Swedes live in the Morrisania area.
 In Manhattan, Scandinavians are scattered throughout the borough.

 The Finns have two enclaves in the city.
 The first is in East Harlem, where they live alongside Latin Americans, Irish, Italians, Germans and Jews.
 Many Finnish businesses can be found along 125th Street, between Fifth Avenue and the Harlem River.
 Due to social mobility, many Finns relocated to Sunset Park.
 This enclave contains the largest number of Finns in New York.
 The Finns were responsible for building many cooperative housing structures in the area.
 These would also be the first Co-Op buildings built in the United States.
 In 1991, 40th street was co named as "Finlandia Street.
 This was to honor the thousands of Finnish immigrants that call Brooklyn home.

 There is a "Sweden Day", a midsummer celebration honoring Swedish American heritage and history.
 Since 1941, it has been held annually at Manhem Club, located in the Throggs Neck area of the Bronx.
 There are many smaller celebrations held in other boroughs, as well as New Jersey.

 Nordic heritage is still apparent in the Bay Ridge neighborhood.
 There is an annual Syttende Mai Parade, celebrated in honor of Norwegian Constitution Day.
 The parade features hundreds of people in folk dress who march along Fifth Avenue.
 The parade ends with the crowning of Miss Norway near the statue of Leif Ericson.
 The monument was donated in 1939 by Crown Prince Olav, and features a replica of a Viking rune stone located in Tune, Norway.
 The stone stands on Leif Ericson Square just east of Fourth Avenue.